From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Printing as we speak.”

 “Not quite but it’s still early.”
-Issac looks up from his cutting board, surprised to see Murphy holding the envelope he used to submit his sealed bet.
+Isaac looks up from his cutting board, surprised to see Murphy holding the envelope he used to submit his sealed bet on the Gabriella wager.

-“I hope you didn’t wager too much lad,” Murphy validates the envelope hasn’t been tampered with.
-“Ninety-five percent of the faithful have the under, which means if she shows up and says you’re still together, Lenny, as the only one taking the over, is making big bank.”
+“I hope you didn’t wager too much lad.”
+Murphy validates that the envelope hasn’t been tampered with.
+“Ninety-five percent of the faithful have the under, which means if she shows up and says you’re still together, Lenny makes big bank.
+He’s the only one who took the over.”

 “And if I can’t get her to agree to meet?”

 “Then the ninety-fivers get the satisfaction of winning a bet against you.
-How ever this shit turns out, don’t take it to heart, these lads aren’t in it to see you get dumped, they just know it happen is a foregone conclusion and they’re betting on the timing.”
+No matter how this shit turns out, don’t take it to heart.
+These lads aren’t in it to see you get hurt, they just know it happening is a foregone conclusion and are betting on the timing.”

 “I don’t know that it’s a foregone conclusion.”